Radius of a Circle Calculator

 78.54

 What is the Radius of a Circle?
+Complete Definition & Guide

 The radius of a circle is the distance from the center point to any point on the circle's circumference.
 It is one of the most fundamental measurements in geometry and serves as the foundation for calculating all other circle properties.
 The radius is always constant for any given circle - no matter which point on the circumference you measure to, the distance from the center remains the same.
+This is what mathematically defines a circle as a perfect geometric shape.

 There are three primary methods for calculating the radius of a circle, depending on which measurement you already know.
 Each method uses a specific formula derived from the fundamental relationships between circle properties.
 Our calculator above supports all three methods, allowing you to find the radius regardless of which measurement you have available.
+Understanding how to find the radius from different starting points is essential for solving geometry problems and real-world applications.

-Method 1: Finding Radius from Diameter
+Method 1: How to Find Radius from Diameter (r = d / 2)

 Formula: